CBPP/crunchbangplusplus.org/README.md

 Then run **jekyll s** to start a development WEBrick server and begin making your own static site.
 Start by editing *_config.yml* with all the information that pertains to your site: title, description, and such.

 ##Layout
 The layout assumes very little about your site.
 If you do not wish to have a "blog" then remove *posts.html*.
-Do add more pages just make new .md or .html files in the pages folder and include the proper heading:
+To add more pages just make new .md or .html files in the pages folder and include the proper heading:
 ```
 ---
 layout: page